I didn’t really think I was up for this job.

 We will still care about people and have them to our home.
 They will just be bigger…

 He will still want me to be right next to him at church.
 To smile at him, to squeeze his hand, and to tell him what a great job he’s doing.
-I think I’m in my 17th year of telling him what a great job he’s doing…time flies.

 Then last year I got to find out what it was like for real.
-Amazingly, I have found this:

-God gives strength to the weary…the Bible says it and now I know it is true.
+I found out that God gives strength to the weary…the Bible says it and now I know it is true.

 But I only have that strength as I need it.